kowshik226/project1/README.md

 	This project explored the utility of Airbnb, Seattle and Boston dataset for obtaining insights to remain competitive in the market.
 The CRISP-DM (Cross Industry Process for Data Mining) pipeline was followed focussing on insights for "How to make your listing competitive?".
 The specific questions were:

-		How do price increase/decrease in a season and peak season?
+		1. How do price increase/decrease in a season and peak season?
-		What are the important factors that influence price in both cities?
-		Price differnce between two cities?
-		How many properties owned by host/vendor?
-		Analyze what do people think about AirBnb based on reviews?
+		2. Analyze what do people think about AirBnb based on reviews?
+		3. What are the important factors that influence price in boston ?

 3. File Descriptions